junming259/PointSetVoting/readme.md

 predicted results.

 The [Completion3D](http://download.cs.stanford.edu/downloads/completion3d/dataset2019.zip)
 (1.5GB) dataset is used to evaluate 3D object point cloud completion methods.
-A partial 3D object point cloud is given to infer a complete 3D object point cloud for the object.
+Specifically, partial point clouds are taken as inputs and the goal is to infer complete point clouds .
 Download dataset and save it to `data_root/`.
 You can set the `--categories` in ` train_completion3D.sh` to specify which category or categories of object will be trained.

 + Train the model.
 Specify which GPU devices to be used, and change `--gpus` option in ` train_completion3D.sh` to support multi-GPU training.